JGL/CCIDiploma-AutumnWinter2021/README.md

 ## Learning Outcomes and platforms for doing so

 Please read [UAL's guidance for students on how they will be assessed](https://www.arts.ac.uk/study-at-ual/academic-regulations/course-regulations/assessment).
-[TLDR](https://www.urbandictionary.com/define.php?term=TLDR): you will be assessed on the following 5 assessment criteria (quoting from [UAL's page](https://www.arts.ac.uk/study-at-ual/academic-regulations/course-regulations/assessment)):
+[TLDR](https://www.urbandictionary.com/define.php?term=TLDR): you will be assessed on the following 5 assessment criteria (quoting from [UAL's page](https://www.arts.ac.uk/study-at-ual/academic-regulations/course-regulations/assessment) - I REALLY recommend watching the video here if you haven't already):

 1. **Enquiry**
    - Enquiry is about active learning and reflection.
 It’s how you explore, research and learn about your subject.
 Enquiry is central to all creative learning at UAL.